 A lender will fall into one of two categories: either they are an originating lender that charges an origination fee or they are a non-originating lender that applies the origination fee into a higher rate.
 When talking with a lender, ask if they are an originating or non-originating lender.

 - If they are an originating lender, ask what their origination fee is and then ask what their interest rate is.

 - If they are a non-originating lender, ask what their interest rate is and what part of the origination fee is built into the rate.

 Related Reading: Tips for Increasing Your Credit Score

 6. Choose local.

 Make sure that you have a local lender who knows the area and is familiar with all particularities of it.
-If you decide on an out-of-state lender, please be aware that the time difference can present a problem, as well as the size of the company.
+If you decide on an out-of-state lender, please be aware that the time difference and the size of the company can present a problem in your home buying process.
 You might be pushed around from one loan officer to the next.

 - It’s also important to be able to communicate with your lender outside regular working hours because real estate is just not a 9-5 business.